davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/security.md

-Currently, neither {pivotal-gemfire-name} nor Spring Boot nor Spring Data for {pivotal-gemfire-name} offer any support for securing your data while at rest (for example, when your data has been overflowed or persisted to disk).
+Currently, neither VMware GemFire nor Spring Boot nor Spring Data for VMware GemFire offer any support for securing your data while at rest (for example, when your data has been overflowed or persisted to disk).